LOYOLA UNIVERSITY CHICAGO

 ENVS 286S Principles of Ecology Lab (1 Credit Hour)

-Pre-requisites: ENVS 203, ENVS 238 or CHEM 111; and ENVS 280 (pre- or co-requisite); Restricted to BS Majors in the School of Environmental Sustainability
+Pre-requisites: ENVS 203 and (CHEM 111 or CHEM 161) and ENVS 280 (pre- or co-requisite); Restricted to BS Majors in the School of Environmental Sustainability

 Course content includes lab skills and analytical techniques commonly employed in ecological studies; emphasizes sampling, research design, field work, laboratory technique, data analysis, project development, hypothesis testing, and scientific report writing.